gplms/gplms/README.md

 ### Project History

 This project began as a school project at **[<a href = "https://www.saekmesol.gr/">SAEK MESOLOGHIOY</a>]**, developed by a 2  Software Engineering students team during their final six months of study.
-The initial goal was to create a user-friendly, Agile & efficient Library Management System.
+The initial goal was to create a user-friendly, Agile & Efficient Library Management System.

 `This project was initially created by:`